Introduction to Bayesian regression models

 variables(brm_2)

-Now you can plot the draws using ggplot2.
+Now you can plot the probability density of the draws using ggplot2.

 ggplot(aes(b_Intercept)) +